KubeOperator/kubeapps-plus/script/apps/gitlab-ce/README.md

 ## Configuration

 Refer to [values.yaml](values.yaml) for the full run-down on defaults.
-These are a mixture of Kubernetes and GitLab-related directives.
+These are a mixture of Kubernetes and gitlab-related directives.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,